-OneCare measures health care cost, quality, and utilization to help providers identify which Vermonters need outreach and which areas of care delivery to improve.
+OneCare Vermont uses data and analytics to measure health care cost, quality, and utilization to help providers identify which Vermonters need outreach and which areas of care delivery to improve.

 Data also help providers examine a critical aspect of health care: cost.
-OneCare supports health care for all Vermonters by making investments in preventative care: checkups, screenings, and community health initiatives.
-Using these data, we can help lower costs for care that is both unnecessary and expensive by avoiding duplicate tests, or waiving a requirement that patients spend days in the hospital before transitioning to skilled nursing care when the hospital stay is not needed.
+Using data, we can help lower costs for care that is both unnecessary and expensive by investing in preventive care, avoiding duplicate tests, or waiving a requirement that patients spend days in the hospital before transitioning to skilled nursing care when the hospital stay is not needed.